Accordion-Thinking: Self-Regulated Step Summaries for Efficient and Readable LLM Reasoning: Experiments

 \subsection{\AccordionThinking Readability}

 Standard long-form CoT often suffers from poor readability due to verbose, unstructured, and meandering internal monologues.
 In contrast, \AccordionThinking produces structured step summaries that offer immediate, high-level explanations of the detailed derivation.
 As illustrated in Figure \ref{fig:case}, the sequence of generated summaries forms a coherent logical narrative.
 These summaries align closely with the model's final solution, effectively serving as a concise yet faithful substitute for the solution.
 We further conduct a human evaluation where 2 annotators cross-examined 20 randomly sampled step summaries for semantic completeness.
 Only 1 out of 20 summaries fails to fully capture the critical information from the reasoning block.
+We further run a large-scale automated evaluation using DeepSeek-V3.2~\citep{deepseekai2025deepseekv32pushingfrontieropen} as an LLM judge on 1k samples.
+The judge checks (1) semantic faithfulness/completeness and (2) readability with a lenient coverage criterion (prompt is shown in Figure \ref{fig:llmjudge}).
 This confirms that \AccordionThinking not only improves efficiency but also provides a transparent and human-readable window into the model's thought process.